Project-Sothea/Contingency/README.md

 Initially when the system is working:
 Cron Job:
-1. While the biometrics system is up, run /cron/job.py, to grab csv backups of the database every minute.
+1. While the biometrics system is up, run /cron/backup.py, to grab csv backups of the database every minute.
-2. Periodically check /cron/logfile.log to ensure that the backups are working
+2. Periodically check the run logs to ensure that the backups are working

 Converting DB to Data Sheet: (System is down)
 1. Run the Initialiser.py script, which pulls the latest backup csv from /cron/backups, and converts it to DataSheet.xlsx.